 When steaming, cook about 15 minutes for a 1- to 1¼-pound soft-shell lobster and 17 minutes for a 1½-pound soft-shell lobster.
 If the lobster has a soft shell, reduce the cooking time by 3 minutes.

 Whether boiling or steaming, the lobsters will turn bright red when cooked.
-When grilling, the lobster needs to be parboiled for 5 minutes, then sliced down the middle before placing on the grill flesh side down.
+When grilling, the lobster must be parboiled for 5 minutes, then sliced down the middle before placing it on the grill flesh side.

-Grill, the lobster for 5 or 6 minutes or until the flesh starts to look opaque.
+Grill the lobster for 5 or 6 minutes or until the flesh looks opaque.
 Turn the lobsters over and cook for another 4 to 5 minutes, basting with oil.

 Hard-Shell or Soft-Shell?

-Klenda Seafood offers the freshest soft shell lobster in Portland, Maine!
-Order Maine lobster from Klenda Seafood, fresh and delivered directly to your door, or contact us— we would be happy to answer any of your questions.
+Klenda Seafood offers the freshest soft-shell lobster in Portland, Maine!
+Order Maine lobster from Klenda Seafood, fresh and delivered directly to your door.
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone!
+Contact us— we would be happy to answer any of your questions.